bergano65/azure-docs.ru-ru/articles/active-directory/governance/entitlement-management-process.md

 ---
-title: Обработка запросов и уведомлений по электронной почте в управлении назначениями Azure AD — Azure Active Directory
+title: Request process and email notifications in Azure AD entitlement management - Azure Active Directory
-description: Сведения о процессе запроса для пакета доступа и об отправке уведомлений по электронной почте в Azure Active Directory управления назначением.
+description: Learn about the request process for an access package and when email notifications are sent in Azure Active Directory entitlement management.
 services: active-directory
 documentationCenter: ''
 author: msaburnley